Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

 1. **Near real-time monitoring**: This package provides the unique S-CCD algorithm to recursively update model coefficients and detect changes;

-2. **The latest version of CCDC (COLD) with the highest breakpoint detection accuracy**: The COLD algorithm has been verified with `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_;
+2. **The latest version of CCDC (COLD)**: The COLD algorithm has the highest breakpoint detection accuracy than ever, and has been verified with `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_;

-3. **Large-scale time-series processing in the desktop environment**: the core of pyxccd was coded in C with the superior computing efficiency and small memory usage;
+3. **Large-scale time-series processing in the desktop environment**: the core of pyxccd was coded in C language with the superior computing efficiency and small memory usage;

 4. **Using dataset other than Landsat**: pyxccd supports the use of any band combination from any sensor (such as Sentinel-2, modis);

-5. **Decomposing time-series signals to unveil inter-season/inter-annual variation**: S-CCD allows continuously outputting trend and seasonal signal components as "states", allowing detecting inter-segment variations such as yearly phenological shifts
+5. **Decomposing time-series signals to unveil inter-annual variation**: S-CCD allows continuously outputting trend and seasonal signal components as "states", allowing detecting inter-segment variations such as yearly phenological shifts

 1. Installation